MartianGirl39/MartianGirl39/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Jennifer Forse.
-I am learning with TEch Elevator.
+I am learning Web Development with Java and Spring Boot at Tech Elevator.
 I am looking to collaborate on fullstack projects that use Vue, React, SpringBoot, Node, Flask, or Django.
 You can reach me at forsejennyb@gmail.com.
 She/Her/Hers.